PrunesLand/tls_optimization/README.md

 # Traffic Light Signalling Control Optimization

-This is my take on optimizing traffic light controls as a discrete type problem with genetic algorithms.
+This is my take on optimizing traffic light controls as a discrete type problem with differential evolution.

 ## Setup & Usage